Mirza Varešanović: Tuzla City

 On 26 February 2019, Varešanović signed a half-a-year contract with Bosnian Premier League club Tuzla City.
 His first win as Tuzla City's manager came on 9 March 2019, in 2–0 away win against Krupa.

 On 25 May 2019, after the end of the last game of the 2018–19 Bosnian Premier League season in which Tuzla City lost against Željezničar at home 3–0, Varešanović decided to leave Tuzla, stating "I've been here for about three months, we have achieved what we had planned, but I will not be the manager of the club next season.
-I'm just too tired for this time, and some other things have also happened which have added to the decision of my deparutre."
+I'm just too tired for this time, and some other things have also happened which have added to the decision of my departure."
 He officially left the club a day later on 26 May.

 Return to Sarajevo

 On 12 December 2022, Sarajevo appointed Varešanović as manager for the second time.
 He suffered defeat in his first match back in charge, losing 2–0 to Zrinjski Mostar on 26 February 2023.

 On 5 March 2023, Varešanović earned his first victory since his return as manager in an away game against Široki Brijeg.
+He finished the season with the side in 4th place, qualifying for the 2023–24 UEFA Europa Conference League first qualifying round.

+On 20 July 2023, Sarajevo got eliminated from the 2023–24 UEFA Europa Conference League in the first qualifying round by Georgian club Torpedo Kutaisi, following a penalty shoot-out.
+On 22 July, it was announced by Sarajevo that Varešanović had left the club by mutual consent, after the team's disappointing European campaign.

 Personal life

 Varešanović's son Mak is also a professional footballer who played for Serie A club Udinese.
 His younger son, Dal, currently plays in the Bosnian Premier League for Sarajevo.
+His father-in-law is fellow footballer Mirsad Fazlagić.